-Throw blanket is my number one tip for sleeping on the sofa like you would on your own bed.
+Throw blanket is my number one tip for sleeping on the sofa like you would on your own sofa bed.

 7. Keep It Clean

 Cleanliness has a psychological dimension that helps you relax.
-There’s also the physical comfort because dried stains are harder and push into your skin.
+There’s also physical comfort because dried stains are harder and push into your skin.
 You might also strain uncomfortably to avoid rips or spills.

-The first step to cleaning your couch is reading the instruction manual.
+The first step to cleaning your ottoman is reading the instruction manual.
 Avoid detergents, especially if your sofa has a sensitive fabric.
 It’s best to use only water or call a professional cleaning company.

-SUMMARY: Ensure that your couch has clean upholstery and no hidden objects underneath its pillows.
+SUMMARY: Ensure that your ottoman has clean upholstery and no hidden objects underneath its pillows.
 Check that the legs are secure and the right size.
 Use throw pillows and throw blankets to make your couch cozier.